 An animal or plant died and was first covered by mud, and the soft parts decayed, leaving hard material (like bones or shell).
 Over thousands of years, many layers of soil or mud built up and were squeezed together.
 Water containing minerals seeped through the layers and changed the plant or animal into rock.
 Then over more hundreds of years, erosion has worn away the rock and people discover the fossils as they become exposed.

-Sometimes a fossil can be similar to an animal alive today, and the differences can tell scientists how that animal has evolved.
+Sometimes a fossil can be similar to an animal alive today, and the differences can tell scientists how that animal has evolved (changed over time)